Johnstons of Elgin

 Four feet of water swept through the Mill in Elgin with the 1997 Flood.
 Nothing escaped devastation, with damage running to more than £20 million.
 A vast clean up operation swung into action, with staff rallying round and responding magnificently to the crisis

-In recent years Johnstons of Elgin have rebuilt themselves and have won several prestigious awards e.g. UK Fashion and Textile Export Heritage Award and the UK Fashion & Textile Gold Award
+In recent years Johnstons of Elgin have rebuilt themselves and have won several notable awards e.g. UK Fashion and Textile Export Heritage Award and the UK Fashion & Textile Gold Award

 In recent years Johnstons have developed their range of fabrics for interior home use.
 Their collection of fine furnishing fabric has been developed with six lifestyle themes in mind: Hebridean Hideaways, Manor House, Country Garden, Scottish Heritagem Young Country and Pastoral Elegance.